chevere/docs/architecture/interfaces.md

 Parameters and return types **must** be typed against an scalar or an interface.
 This is related to [DIP](https://en.wikipedia.org/wiki/Dependency_inversion_principle) as in Chevere everything is programmed with interfaces.

-> 🧔 Parameters and return types **must not** be typed against concrete implementations
+> 🧔🏾 Parameters and return types **must not** be typed against concrete implementations

 ### Documenting

 Documentation for public method parameters, return and thrown exceptions **must** be on the interface.
-Classes implementing interfaces will automatically inherith the documentation.
+Classes implementing interfaces will automatically inherits the documentation.

 > 🧐 Concrete implementations **should** contain next-to zero comments